julien/slush-browserify/README.md

 Once the questions answered you can run a local development server with livereload and watchify enabled by issuing the `gulp` command in your terminal.

-## Note

-This project is still being developed so don't expect too much.
-Contributions are more that welcome.